 We save and process personal identifiable information for our internal marketing purposes.

-Data on Individuals associated with businesses like e.g. name, given name, date of birth, place of birth, residential address, previous addresses, business address, business email-addresses and phone/fax numbers
+Data on Individuals associated with businesses for example name, given name, date of birth, place of birth, residential address, previous addresses, business address, business email addresses and phone/fax numbers

-Related business information like e.g. industry, business type, financial worthiness, payment behavior and settlement of claims
+Related business information for example industry, business type, financial status, payment behaviour and settlement of claims

-Special categories of personal data in the sense of the Art 9 GDPR (e.g. nationality, ethnic origin, health data or data on political or religious attitudes are not processed for this purpose.
+Special categories of personal data in the sense of the Art 9 GDPR (e.g. ethnic origin, health data, or data on political or religious attitudes) are not processed for this purpose.